-The AD73322 supports two basic operating modes: Frame Sync Loop Back (FSLB) and nonFSLB (See Interfacing section).
-As described previously, FSLB has some limitations when used in Mixed Mode but is very suitable for use with the autobuffering feature that is offered on many modern DSPs.
+The AD73322L supports two basic operating modes: frame sync loop back (fslb) and nonfslb (see the Interfacing section).
+As described previously, FSLB has some limitations when used in mixed mode but is very suitable for use with the autobuffering feature that is offered on many modern DSPs.

 Autobuffering allows the user to specify the number of input or output words (samples) that are transferred before a specific Tx or Rx SPORT interrupt is generated.
-Given that the AD73322 outputs two sample words per sample period, it is possible using autobuffering to have the DSP's SPORT generate a single interrupt on receipt of the second of the two sample words.
+Given that the AD73322L outputs two sample words per sample period, it is possible, using auto-buffering, to have the DSP's SPORT generate a single interrupt on receipt of the second of the two sample words.
 Additionally, both samples could be stored in a data buffer within the data memory store.
 This technique has the advantage of reducing the number of both Tx and Rx SPORT interrupts to a single one at each sample interval.
 The user also knows where each sample is stored.
-The alternative is to handle a larger number of SPORT interrupts (twice as many in the case of a single AD73322) while also having some status flags to indicate where each new sample comes from (or is destined for).
+The alternative is to handle a larger number of SPORT interrupts (twice as many in the case of a single AD73322L) while also having some status flags to indicate the origin and destination of each new sample.